 We'll be sticking with the defaults it provides, so no need to specify any options:

-NOTE: You may want to exclude this plugin if you're trying to debug your generated code, as it does obfuscate quite a bit.
-But for the final bundle you'll definitely want to have it enabled.
+NOTE: You may want to comment out this plugin if you're trying to debug your generated code, but you'll definitely want to have it enabled for your production bundle.

 Plugin: Bundle Analyzer

-Lastly, we have rollup-plugin-analyzer.
-This plugin will print out some useful info about our generated bundle upon sucessfull builds:
+rollup-plugin-analyzer.
+This plugin will print out some useful info about our generated bundle upon successful builds:

-Keep in mind, this configuration is meant to be the foundation for your library, but not necessarily its final form.
+Keep in mind, this configuration is meant to be the foundation for your library.
 It serves as a starting point, but there's lots more you can do here with all the plugins available in the Rollup ecosystem.
 Make sure to explore the awesome curated selection, and see if there's anything else that is applicable to your project.

 With Rollup configuration done, let's now configure our package file